kbrisso/ai-base/README.md

 Currently, there is no installation package because project is under active development.

 This is developed using:
-Node version v21.7.1
+  1. Node version v21.7.1
-Python version 3.11.0
+  2. Python version 3.11.0

-The main Electron project is in the root folder, The llmware-wrapper is the Python bridge to the llmware API.
+The main Electron project is in the root folder, the llmware-wrapper folder is the Python bridge to the llmware API, it has Type Script files and Python files.

-If you want to try it in dev, clone the repo and then run npm install in the root directory.
+If you want to try it in dev, clone the repo and then run npm install in the root directory, this will install the Electron project node libraries.

-Run npm install in the llmware-wrapper directory
+Run npm install in the llmware-wrapper directory, this will install the node libraries use by the bridge.

-Set up a virtual environment in the llmware-wrapper directory.
+Set up a Python virtual environment in the llmware-wrapper directory.
 There is a requirements text file to help with that.

-THere is a properties file in the llmware-wrapper directory to set your Python path for python-shell to use.
+There is a properties file in the llmware-wrapper directory to set your Python path for python-shell to use.

-There is a 10-minute timeout on queries that is set in the code
+There is a 10-minute timeout on queries that is set in the code, if you need a longer time out you can change it.
+I plan on adding this to the UI later. :)

 ## Roadmap

 Add database support to be able to save model, prompt, context, query and response.
 Installation package.

 <p align="right">(<a href="#top">back to top</a>)</p>